adaumutoni/pyramid/README.md

 # pyramid
-Creating a JavaScript project to print a centered pyramid
+Created a pyramid pattern using loops and string manipulation.
+Practiced basic logic, arrays, and repetition.